typisttech/imposter-plugin/README.md

 *Add your own [here](https://github.com/TypistTech/imposter-plugin/edit/master/README.md)*

+### Which composer versions are supported?

+Both v1 and v2.

 ### Will you add support for older PHP versions?

 Never!
 This plugin will only work on [actively supported PHP versions](https://secure.php.net/supported-versions.php).